-Lower back pain is one of the most common conditions affecting a large portion of the population.
-Low back pain can be caused by various different factors, however, it is most often the result of injury to either muscle or ligaments in the back.
-Lower back pain is often characterized by persistent pain and discomfort regionalized in the lower portion of the spine and back.
+Lower back pain is a common condition, affecting a large portion of the population.
+Low back pain can be caused by various factors; however, it is most often the result of injury to either muscles or ligaments in the back.
+Lower back pain is often characterized by persistent pain and discomfort, regionalized in the lower portion of the spine and back.

-Many people will experience lower back pain at some point in their lifetime, and while in most cases the pain will subside on its own, undergoing proper evaluation and diagnosis can help speed up recovery time, prevent pain for worsening or determine if your pain is the result of an underlying condition.
+Many people will experience lower back pain at some point in their lifetime.
+While in most cases the pain will subside on its own, undergoing proper evaluation and diagnosis can help speed up recovery time, prevent pain from worsening or determine if your pain is the result of an underlying condition.

 Symptoms for this very common condition often centralize as pain in the lower back, but can also travel to other areas of the body, such as the buttocks or legs.
 Persistent pain in the legs and lower back may be a sign of another spine condition known as sciatica.